 I am a University of Guelph alumna (B.Sc.
 Honours Psychology: Brain and Cognition 2019, minors in Neuroscience, and Criminal Justice and Public Policy & M.Sc.
 Psychology 2021).
 I completed both my undergraduate and Master’s theses at the Guelph Memory and Cognition Lab under the supervision of Dr. Chris Fiacconi.
-My Bachelor’s research focus was on the contribution of perceptual fluency to judgments of learning.
+My Bachelor’s research focus was on the contribution of perceptual fluency to judgments of learning, and my Master’s research explored how expected test format influences learners’ metacognitive control (in press).

 You can find my full CV here.